 1) SSR Framework

 In headless commerce, an SSR framework like Gatsby or Nuxt is utilized for the rendering of pages entirely on your server until they’re transmitted to the browser of the end-user, leading to faster loading times for pages.
-It is ideal for SEO as it enables the analysis of your pages by search engine crawlers.
+It is ideal for Search Engine Optimization (SEO) as it enables the analysis of your pages by search engine crawlers.

 3) Content Delivery Network